OSInside/kiwi/doc/source/building/build_containerized.rst

-   This document describes how to perform the build process in a Docker container using the Dice containment build system written for KIWI in order to address the issues listed above.
+   This document describes how to perform the build process in a Docker container using the Dice containment build system written for {kiwi} in order to address the issues listed above.

    The changes on the machine to become a build host will be reduced to the requirements of Dice and Docker.